felippeefreire/serverless-url-shortener/README.md

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!

 ## Inspiration
-This project is inspired by: https://github.com/dotzero/node-url-shortener
+This project is inspired by https://github.com/dotzero/node-url-shortener